L\'evy Area Analysis and Parameter Estimation for fOU Processes via Non-Geometric Rough Path Theory: Introduction

-Coutin and Qian \cite{CQ02} proposed a theory of Stratonovich integration for multi-dimensional fBM with $H>\frac{1}{4}$ by using the rough path analysis.
-It remains an open question to build a rough path theory for fBM with Hurst parameter $H\leq\frac{1}{4}$.
-Therefore, we consider fBM with Hurst parameter $H$ where $\frac{1}{3}<H\leq\frac{1}{2}$.
-For this case, both fBM and fOU processes are of finite $p$-variation with $2\leq p<3$, and can be enhanced canonically to be geometric rough paths.
-We may define It\^o type integrals with respect to fBM and fOU processes by correcting their enhanced L\'evy area processes, and apply it to the study of the parameter estimation problem for fOU processes based on continuous observation.
-In order to show that the parameter estimator is strongly consistent, we study the regularity of fOU processes and long time asymptotic behaviours of their L\'evy area processes, which we believe are of interests by their own.
+Coutin and Qian \cite{CQ02} developed a theory of Stratonovich integration for multi-dimensional fBM with Hurst parameter $H>\frac{1}{4}$ using rough path analysis.
+However, the problem of constructing a rough path theory for fBM with $H\leq\frac{1}{4}$ remains unsolved.
+Here, we focus on fBM with $H$ such that $\frac{1}{3}<H\leq\frac{1}{2}$, where both fBM and fOU processes have finite $p$-variation with $2\leq p<3$.
+We canonically enhance these processes to geometric rough paths, which allows us to define It\^o-type integrals with respect to fBM and fOU processes by correcting their enhanced L\'evy area processes.
+We then apply this theory to investigate the parameter estimation problem for fOU processes based on continuous observation.
+To establish the strong consistency of the parameter estimator, we also explore the regularity of fOU processes and the long-term asymptotic behavior of their L\'evy area processes, which we believe are interesting in their own right.

-We also study the estimation problem based on discrete observation.
-In applications, observation times are discrete rather than continuous, though the sampling frequency can be made to tend to infinity, which is the case for high-frequency financial data.
-For the statistical inference in this direction, we recommend \cite{Ait02,AJ09,MZ09,AJ10,AMZ11,CG11,AJ14} and references therein.
-In this paper, we construct a parameter estimator based on high-frequency discrete observation by using rough path theory, and establish the strong consistence of this estimator.
-We would like mention that Diehl, Friz and Mai \cite{DFM16} studied the maximum likelihood estimators for diffusion processes via the rough path analysis, and initiated a study of estimators for the fractional case, but only for the case that $H=\frac{1}{2}-\varepsilon$, for small $\varepsilon$.
+We also address the parameter estimation problem for fOU processes based on discrete observation.
+In practice, observations are often discrete rather than continuous, even though the sampling frequency can be increased, as in the case of high-frequency financial data.
+To tackle this statistical inference problem, we recommend \cite{Ait02,AJ09,AJ10,AJ14,AMZ11,CG11,MZ09} and related references.
+In this paper, we construct a parameter estimator based on high-frequency discrete observation using rough path theory and establish its strong consistency.
+It is worth noting that Diehl, Friz, and Mai \cite{DFM16} used rough path analysis to study maximum likelihood estimators for diffusion processes and initiated research on estimators for the fractional case, but only for small $\varepsilon$ when $H=\frac{1}{2}-\varepsilon$.